zioan/pp3_inventory/README.md

 5. **Verifying Deployment**: Once the deployment process completed, I verified that my application was running smoothly by opening the provided Heroku URL in my web browser.

-By following these steps through Heroku's dashboard, I successfully deployed the Inventory Management System, making it accessible to users.

 ## Credits

+A big thank you for my mentor Spencer for helping me understand the requirements and guiding me through the realization of this project!

 ### Resources Used

+- **[Code Institute learning materials](https://codeinstitute.net/)**: For providing comprehensive learning resources and guidance throughout the development process.

+- **[Python documentation](https://www.python.org/doc/)**: For detailed explanations and references that assisted in implementing various functionalities.

-- **Heroku**: The platform provided seamless deployment and hosting services for the application.
+- **[Heroku](https://www.heroku.com/)**: The platform provided seamless deployment and hosting services for the application.

-- **Google Sheets API**: Integration with the API enabled efficient data management and storage.
+- **[Google Sheets API](https://developers.google.com/sheets/api/guides/concepts)**: Integration with the API enabled efficient data management and storage.

-- **Rich Library**: The Rich library enhanced the terminal interface with colorful styling and table formatting.
+- **[Rich Library](https://pypi.org/project/rich/)**: The Rich library enhanced the terminal interface with colorful styling and table formatting.

-- **gspread Library**: This library facilitated interaction with Google Sheets, allowing seamless data retrieval and manipulation.
+- **[gspread Library](https://pypi.org/project/gspread/)**: This library facilitated interaction with Google Sheets, allowing seamless data retrieval and manipulation.

-- **Text to ASCII Art Generator**: ASCII art in the application was generated using the "text2art" library.
+- **[Text to ASCII Art Converter](https://pypi.org/project/art/)**: ASCII art in the application was generated using the "text2art" library.

-- **Prompt Toolkit Documentation**: For advanced input handling.

-- **Stack Overflow**: For troubleshooting and code examples.
+- **[Prompt Toolkit Documentation](https://python-prompt-toolkit.readthedocs.io/en/master/pages/dialogs.html)**: For inspiration in input handling.
+There is no code used from this library; the entire input validation I made with vanilla Python.

 - **[Lucidchart](https://www.lucidchart.com/pages/)**: For Logic Flowchart.